 Several major research projects into the Australian missing persons’ population have been undertaken.
 Major research projects delve deeper into the missing persons experience and can provide insights into questions such as why people went missing, what happened to them while they were missing and what support is required when someone is missing.

-The most recent report, Missing Persons in Australia (PDF 1.0 MB), was released in 2008.
+The latest major research project, Missing Persons in Australia (PDF 1.0 MB), was released in 2008.
 This report, developed by the Australian Institute of Criminology, was co-funded by the Australian Federal Police and Attorney-General's Department of NSW.
 The reports release in 2008 marked the first time since 1998 that research of this scale was undertaken into missing persons in Australia.

 Other research reports: